Market Research in Virginia

 Across the state, the tech sector is looking for talent in nanotechnology and biotech to expand its micro-chip productivity.

-Virginia’s economic position
+Virginia’s economic benefits

 The Commonwealth of Virginia is business-friendly and committed to expanding and diversifying its workforce and workplaces.
 The state promotes low costs of living as a benefit.
 Many large companies including many of those in the Fortune 500 have significant presence in the state.